Cytochrome P450 aromatic O-demethylase

-The enzyme is notable for its promiscuity, it effects the O-demethylation of a range of substrates, including lignin.
+The enzyme is notable for its promiscuity, affecting the O-demethylation of a range of substrates, including lignin.

 It is a heterodimeric protein derived from the products of two genes.
 The component proteins are a cytochrome P450 enzyme (encoded by the gcoA gene from the family CYP255A) and a three-domain reductase (encoded by the gcoB gene) complexed with three cofactors (2Fe-2S, FAD, and NADH).

 Mechanism

 GcoA and GcoB form a dimer complex in solution.
 GcoA process the substrate while GcoB provides the electrons to support the mixed function oxidase.
 As with other P450's, monooxygenation of the substrate proceeds concomitantly with reduction of half an equivalent of O2 to water.
 An oxygen rebound mechanism can be assumed.
 GcoA positions the aromatic ring within the hydrophobic active site cavity where the heme is located.